jcsrb/MediaSession/readme.md

 The Session Key is build from the source URL of the file, this has the side effect that if you have the same audio file on multiple sub-pages it continues from where it left of.

 It's either a bug or a feature depends on how you see it.
-You can use this side effect to keep music continuing when going to the next page.
+You can use this side effect to keep music continuing, when going to the next page.
 If you don't want this to happen, use a unique ID for each &lt;audio&gt; element, and a include it in the _sessionKey_.

 ## Browser Support